parmsam/forgot/README.md

 devtools::install_github("parmsam/forgot")
 ```

-## Example
+## Examples

-This is a basic example which shows you how to solve a common problem:
+This are examples which show you how to solve common problems:

 Create a forgot tibble that has columns for doc sections in package
 functions